mjoblin/vibinui/README.md

 * Streamer can be powered on/off, and the audio source can be changed.
 * Streamer changes made by other apps (like the StreamMagic app) will be automatically reflected in Vibin.
+* Multiple instances of the UI can be running on one or more devices at once.
+Changes made by one device will be automatically reflected on the other devices.

 ## Examples